 What is ACL Reconstruction

-Anterior Cruciate Ligament (ACL) reconstruction is a surgical procedure used to repair torn ACL ligament.
+ACL reconstruction (or Anterior Cruciate Ligament reconstruction) is a surgical procedure used to repair torn ACL ligament.
 ACL is one of the major ligaments in the knee.
 It connects the thigh bone to the shin bone and helps in the stability of the knee joint.
 In ACL reconstruction, the surgeon makes a small cut around the knee joint and the torn ligament is replaced with a tendon from another part of the knee or a donor.

 Causes of ACL Injury